 Should I Add a Date?

-Signature location is up to you, though traditionally a signature is put toward one of the bottom corners.
-Be consistent about where you put your signature so that when people next encounter a painting they think is by you, they will know exactly where to check.
+Where you sign your painting is up to you, though traditionally, a signature is put toward one of the bottom corners.
+Be consistent about where you put your name so that when people next encounter a painting they think is by you, they will know exactly where to check.

-Maiden Name or Married Name?
+Maiden Name vs. Married Name